HaasJona/freesewing/markdown/org/docs/designs/umbra/options/gussetwidth/en.md

 title: "Gusset width"
 ---

-This options controls the width of the gusset.
+This options controls the minimum width at the crotch.